gabrielvicenteYT/placeholdermcforafullguide/docs/server_lists/ANTICHEAT_TEST_SERVERS.md

 - Incognito (1.1.5-ALPHA-PRE)
 - Gurei (1.0)
 #### Notes
-- This test server has a really buggy implementation of some anti-cheats such as Vulcan and Incognito, so you might not flag what the anti-cheat should flag
+- This test server has a really buggy implementation of some event-based anti-cheats such as Vulcan and Incognito, so you might not flag what the anti-cheat should flag
 - This is also the only known public test server with UpdatedNCP as the time of writing
+>ㅤ
 ### TreeAC
 #### Proxies
 - Main: tree.ac
 - Other: tree.ac:25566
 #### Anti-Cheats
+Note: These anti-cheats are sorted by current popularity, and some other factors
 ##### Main
 - NCP (b1152)
 - AAC (4.4.2)